UHI Originality checking policy

 - Staff may use Turnitin only for officially registered classes in the university’s records system in which they are officially teaching and students are enrolled.

 - Staff must not state that their students are using Turnitin when the students are not registered with Turnitin.

 - Staff may only provide Turnitin class identification numbers and passwords to students who are properly enrolled in the relevant registered class.

 - Staff may not use Turnitin on an individual basis – if plagiarism is suspected staff have to enter the entire cohort, providing students have already had at least one formative use of Turnitin prior to the event.

-- If a request is received from Turnitin, made by another internal or external Turnitin user, to supply a copy of a past or present student’s work, staff must follow these steps:
+- If a request is received from Turnitin (made by another internal or external Turnitin user) to supply a copy of a past or present student’s work, to ensure that applicable laws and privacy rights are not violated, staff must follow these steps:

 - Forward the email to the Head of Academic Development.

 - Do not reply to the Turnitin email, keep it until you hear from the Head of Academic Development.